What Is a DOT Drug Test?

 A DOT test refers to a drug test procedure required from individuals and private corporations under contract with or under the authority of the Department of Transportation (DOT).
 Employees who work in highly sensitive positions or unsafe environments falling under DOT jurisdiction must undergo a urine drug test.
 Job applicants for the same security and safety-sensitive positions are likewise required to undergo pre-employment drug screening.

-The DOT covers several government agencies associated with U.S. transportation, including the Federal Aviation Administration, the Federal Motor Carrier Safety Administration, the United States Coast Guard, the Pipeline and Hazardous Materials Safety Administration, the Federal Railroad Administration, and the Federal Transit Administration.
-The Office of Drug and Alcohol Policy and Compliance is also under the DOT and is responsible for implementing the drug and alcohol testing program of the U.S. government.
+The Department of Transportation covers several government agencies associated with U.S. transportation, including the Federal Aviation Administration, the Federal Motor Carrier Safety Administration, the United States Coast Guard, the Pipeline and Hazardous Materials Safety Administration, the Federal Railroad Administration, and the Federal Transit Administration.
+The Office of Drug and Alcohol Policy and Compliance is also under the Department of Transportation and is responsible for implementing the drug and alcohol testing program of the U.S. government.

 - Federal Aviation Administration Drug Testing